corbinlilya/web-dev-starter/README.md

 ## Getting Started

-To get started, clone this repository and run the following commands:
+To get started, clone this repository and run the following commands, ensuring you have the latest version of Node installed:

 ```bash
 npm install